Keycapsss/Kimiko/buildguide_en.md

 In the case of badly attached diode:
 Check the [direction of the diode](#attach-the-diodes) in question.
 If it is wrong, remove it and re-solder it.
 Additionally, if there isn't enough solder, please re-solder.

+### Q. Both half‘s are working as single, but if i connect them via TRRS cable one side is not working.

+A. Check the TRRS jack solder points for bridges or cold solder points.

+The TRRS cable should have 4 poles.

+Use a multimeter to check the cable.
+Each pole should only have connection to the opposite pole.

+### Q. One side does not respond.

+A. Check if all LED‘s have the correct orientation.

 ### Q. A symbol different from the symbol input by "@" or "[" etc. is input (on Windows, etc.)

-Please set OS Keyboard Layout as a US keyboard in the OS keyboard settings.
+A. Please set OS Keyboard Layout as a US keyboard in the OS keyboard settings.

 **If you have any problems, please feel free to send a message on Discord (<https://discord.gg/frjFXZB>) or Twitter: [@keycapsss](https://twitter.com/keycapsss)**